rancher/pipeline/docs/README.md

 ### Environment Variables

-The following variables are available in most inputs, including shell scripts, image tag, compose file template, etc.
+The following variables are available in most inputs, including shell scripts, image tag, compose file template, etc. (except `git branch` and `timeout` config currently).
+Users can add user-define parameters in pipeline configuration.
+They act as the same role except that they are defined by users.
+When you input '$' in pipeline configuration inputs, we will pop up available variables for you to choose.

 | NAME                   | DESC                   |
 | ---------------------- | ---------------------- |